Metadata. What is it? Why does it matter? And most importantly, why should you care?

 - Publication date

-More data can contribute to the metadata for your book, but the list above will catch most of the important information.
+More data can contribute to the metadata for your book, but the list above covers most of the really important information.

 Why is it important?